weizheng1910/Learning-Notes/SystemsDesign.md

 | ------------- |:-------------:|
 |Can only be stored in the user's browser, meant for sensitve user-data | Can be cached by browser or intermdeiate cahces

-Intermediate caches, are caches like content delivery networks(CDN) which offers caching services for the web application's end users.
+** Intermediate caches, are caches like content delivery networks(CDN) which offers caching services for the web application's end users.

-Allows you to make a request for a new
+#### E-tags
+* If the resource has not changed even after the cache has expired, then the cached response can still be used.
+* E-tags are arbitrary tokens which tracks the version of the resource.
+* When a client makes a request, it includes the Etag it previously received in the request header.
+* The server checks the Etag token, and the token hasn't been changed, 304 status code is sent back to the client.
+* The client then gets the resource from the cache, and resets the expiry duration.

+##### Making new updates before cache expires
+* A cache response is considered valid until it expires.
+If an application owner made an update to the resource, its end users will not receive the update if their cache response have not expired.
+To go around this, the application owner can rename its file so that the client interprets it as a new request which hasn't been previously made.